electricbookworks/ebw-training/must-have-tech-skills/text/09-data-as-content.md

 * TOC here
 {:toc}

 Once you start using web technologies to make content, you can also start managing some of that content less like a manuscript and more like a database.
-Good examples are glossaries, bibliographies, directories and dictionaries.
+Good examples are glossaries, bibliographies, directories, and dictionaries.

 For some books, you may also be managing search indexes.